lkristinevich7/rsschool-cv/cv.md

 * The Rolling Scopes course - as you know :)

 ## English
-I estamate my English level as B2.
+I estimate my English level as B2.
 I have been practicing it at multinational corporation where I am currently working.